 Susan works for Lakeview Hospital and is available to meet with students individually or in groups to discuss sports nutrition, healthy eating, weight control and nutrition.
 She is also available to meet with athletic teams to discuss specific nutrition issues.
 Please call the nurse’s office at 651-351-8225 to schedule an appointment with Susan.

 From the Chemical & Mental Health Experts

 Raising teenagers can be hard.
-Get advice and support from Chemical and Mental Health experts from the Youth Service Bureau (YSB).
-Chemical health specialists from YSB provide monthly tips and strategies to help youth and families learn the skills they need to be more successful at home, in school and throughout their community.
+Get advice and support from Chemical and Mental Health experts from Family Means and the Youth Service Bureau (YSB).
+Each article provides tips and strategies to help youth and families learn the skills they need to be more successful at home, in school and throughout their community.

 Check out this video to learn more about the connections between social media and drug use

 Don't let your teen go wild this spring break.
 Check out these tips and resources to help them have fun and stay safe!